-You can still claim, even if you are the driver at fault in a crash – unless you are entitled to workers compensation, are charged with a serious driving offence in connection with your accident, or you were the at-fault driver of an uninsured vehicle.
+Benefits are payable, even if you are the driver at fault in a crash – unless you are charged with a serious driving offence in connection with your accident, or you were the at-fault driver of an uninsured vehicle.

 If you are found to be at fault or mostly at fault, or your injury is minor, your statutory benefits will stop after 26 weeks.